 The importance of selecting the right shutter speed for landscape photography is often forgotten.
-Landscape photographers traditionally concentrate on getting the composition just right and determining the best aperture to use to control the range of things in focus, the depth of field.
+Landscape photographers traditionally concentrate on 3 things.
+First, getting the composition just right.
+Secondly, determining the best aperture to use to control the range of things in focus, the depth of field.
 Finally, they look for the best light.

 Shutter speed is often overlooked.
-This post will explain why shutter speeds are important and how to figure the best shutter speed to use when shooting landscapes.
-You'll also learn about the right shutter speeds by looking at several examples and then you'll find the 3-step method for determining the best landscape shutter speed.
+This post will explain why shutter speed is important with landscape photography and how to figure the best shutter speed to use.
+We'll look at getting the shutter speed right by looking at several sample photos.
+Then you'll use the 3-step method for determining the best landscape shutter speed.

 We start with a few examples of the shutter speeds I used in a several different situations.
 First we look at the sunrise photo below, a popular subject for a landscape photo.
 It was taken at 5:33 am when the sun was still below the horizon.
 Because it was somewhat dark, I had to pay attention to both f/stop and shutter speed numbers.